Hunter, Collins star as Hawks beat Kings 120-117 - NewsBreak

 Hunter, Collins star as Hawks beat Kings 120-117

-De’Andre Hunter and John Collins each scored 22 points and the Atlanta Hawks beat the Sacramento Kings 120-117 on Wednesday night to end a four-game slide.
+SACRAMENTO — De'Andre Hunter and John Collins each scored 22 points, and the Atlanta Hawks stopped a four-game slide by topping the Sacramento Kings 120-117 on Wednesday night.

-“Feels great,” Hawks coach Nate McMillan said.
-“That’s what we have been talking about.
-We have to close out games and make plays down the stretch.”

 Collins also grabbed 12 rebounds as Atlanta bounced back after losing 143-141 in double overtime at Golden State on Monday night.
 Trae Young and Dejounte Murray each scored 21 points.